ETM-Standard/etm-standard.github.io/docs/Taxonomy Extension/ETM_TAXONOMY_v1.0.0.md

 This standard is an extension of [ETM](ETM_v1.0.0) and provides a decentralized approach to describe the taxonomy of a digital asset represented as an NFT.

 The goal is to provide a streamlined approach to the following:
- - Assigning a taxonomy category to an NFT such that custom or centralized tooling is not needed to understand how an asset is intended to be used
+ - Assigning a taxonomy category to an NFT such that custom or centralized tooling is not needed to understand what an asset is and how it can be applied in game
  - Bridging NFTs across multiple games with use and function
  - Providing a clear definition of the general purpose of an asset in a game world

 ## Motivation
 As more games incorporate NFTs in to their gameplay, the need for an interoperable taxonomy standard is clear.
 Currently, games assign taxonomy and use to their native assets, with little ability for the user to bring in custom models with identical behaviour.
-By defining general usability within token metadata, players are able to bring their NFTs between game worlds while still retaining the expected function of the item.
+By defining general usability within token metadata, players are able to bring their NFTs and its metadata between game worlds while still retaining the information that defines what the asset is.

 Here's an example of the current method by which a user might bring an NFT representing a game asset into a game: